Pennsylvania

 • Adding receptacles where older room layouts no longer fit how the space is used

-• Improving function and safety in kitchens, baths, basements, and exterior areas
+• Improving function and safety in kitchens, baths, finished basements, garages, and exterior areas

 Safety-focused electrical updates